alliedvision/gst-vmbsrc/EXAMPLES.md

 resulting video to an `avi` file.
 An explanation for the separate elements of the pipeline can be found below.
 ```
-gst-launch-1.0 vimbasrc camera=DEV_000F315B91E2 ! video/x-raw,format=RGB ! videorate ! video/x-raw,framerate=30/1 ! videoconvert ! queue ! x264enc ! avimux ! filesink location=output.avi
+gst-launch-1.0 vmbsrc camera=DEV_000F315B91E2 ! video/x-raw,format=RGB ! videorate ! video/x-raw,framerate=30/1 ! videoconvert ! queue ! x264enc ! avimux ! filesink location=output.avi
 ```

-- `vimbasrc camera=DEV_000F315B91E2`: uses the `gst-vimbasrc` element to grab camera frames from the Vimba compatible camera with the given ID.
-For more information on the functionality of `gst-vimbasrc` see the README
+- `vmbsrc camera=DEV_000F315B91E2`: uses the `vmbsrc` element to grab camera frames from the Vimba X compatible camera with the given ID.
+For more information on the functionality of `vmbsrc` see the README
 - `video/x-raw,format=RGB`: a gst capsfilter element that limits the available data formats to `RGB` to ensure color images for the resulting video stream.
 Without this the pipeline may negotiate grayscale images
-- `videorate ! video/x-raw,framerate=30/1`: `gst-vimbasrc` provides image data in a variable framerate (due to effects like possible hardware triggers or frame jitter).
+- `videorate ! video/x-raw,framerate=30/1`: `vmbsrc` provides image data in a variable framerate (due to effects like possible hardware triggers or frame jitter).
 Because `avi` files only support fixed framerates, it needs to be modified via the `videorate` plugin.
 This guarantees a fixed framerate output by either copying the input data if more frames are requested than received, or dropping unnecessary frames if more frames are received than requested.
 - `videoconvert ! queue`: converts the input image to a compatible video format for the following element
 - `x264enc`: performs the encoding to h264 video